 For aspiring sports journalists, a bachelor’s degree is typically required for this industry.
 Attaining a bachelor’s degree provides a foundation in writing, reading, and critical thinking.
 Since the job market for journalists is so competitive, it may be a good idea to get your foot in the door by completing a sports internship at any news sports-related newspaper, magazine, radio, or website.

 To succeed in being a sports journalist, you must have excellent communication skills, report news without bias, pursue exciting news stories, and have the ability to work long hours in a fast-paced environment.
 Prospective sportswriters will need to have a strong knowledge of sports and its players.
 Aspiring journalists may have to start in entry-level positions in small regions before moving up in ranks.

 With today’s internet, we have provided more sports media outlets than ever before.
 Sportswriters still work for the traditional outlets, but they also may be employed by multiple websites.

-In today’s world, with all of our online competitors, the pay scale for sports journalists has become somewhat skewed.
+With all of our online competitors, the pay scale for sports journalists has become somewhat skewed in today's world.
 Bloggers who create sports-related websites of their own are considered sportswriters.
-However, in this highly competitive market, the average salary of a sports journalist is around $45,800.
+However, in this highly competitive market, a sports journalist's average salary is around $45,800.

 Some factors that could significantly affect salary in this field are location, industry, and experience.
 Location is key when thinking about a sports journalism career.
 It goes without saying that if you live in a large city with mass media markets, you will guarantee to make more money than someone working in a small city region.